IPS-Eye-White

 Latreia was also used in two other well known verses, both of which show physical action

 Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship (latreia).
-[Romans 12:1 NASB].
-Note: The KJV translates the second part of the verse "which is your reasonable service"
+(Romans 12:1 NASB).

-Obviously although serve and worship are two sides of one coin, they mean different things.
+Obviously although serve and bow down before mean different things they are two sides of one coin.

 sebomai